-Safe state Condition Compliant item action System Transition to Safe state - 1001 architecture System Transition to Safe state - 1002 architecture SS1 The application software is informed by the presence of a fault and a reaction by the application software itself is possible.
-Fault reporting to application software Application software drives the overall system in his safe state Application software in one of the two channels drives the overall system in his safe state SS2 The application software cannot be informed by the presence of a fault or the application software is not able to execute a reaction.
+e state details Safe state Condition Compliant item action System Transition to Safe state - 1oo1 architecture System Transition to Safe state - 1oo2 architecture SS1 The application software is informed of the presence of a fault and a reaction by the application software itself is possible.
+Fault reporting to application software Application software drives the overall system in his safe state Application software in one of the two channels drives the overall system in his safe state SS2 The application software cannot be informed of the presence of a fault or the application software is unable to execute a reaction.
 Reset signal issued by WDTe WDTe drives the overall system in his safe state ("safe shut-down") (1) PEv drives the overall system in his safe state